 Moscow Grooves Institute

-The project was created in 1995 by two Moscow musicians Arkady Martinenko (Megapolis, Heat of the Earth, Eject Project) and Boris Nazarov.
-Within the next several years collective was searching for its own style and sound.
-Together with the Ministry of Psycho MGI were playing electronic concerts at independent experimental “Substation” radio.
-These lives provided background for the first studio album of the project called Surround Wednesday, that was released by Citadel records label in 1997.
+Moscow Grooves Institute project was created in 1995 by two local musicians, Arkady Martinenko (Megapolis, Teplo Zemly, Eject Project) and Boris Nazarov (acid jazz outfit UKV).
+Over the next several years, the collective was searching for its own style and sound.
+Together with the Ministry of Psycho, MGI played electronic concerts at the independent experimental Substation radio.
+These live performances provided the background for the project's first studio album, called Surround Wednesday, which was released by Citadel Records label in 1997.

 Cool Jazz